-What if the look of leather is important, but you aren’t comfortable wearing an animal product?
-Fortunately, certain manufacturers with their finger on the pulse have introduced a range of vegan-friendly motorcycle riding gear.
+What if the look of leather is essential, but you aren’t comfortable wearing an animal product?
+Fortunately, certain manufacturers with their fingers on the pulse have introduced a range of vegan-friendly motorcycle riding gear.

-Just a quick word of caution, we aren’t talking about faux leather, leather look, or PVC motorcycle jackets.
-These are fashion garments; all of which have the abrasion resistance of thinly sliced salami.
+We aren’t talking about faux leather, leather-look, or PVC motorcycle jackets.
+These are fashion garments, all of which have the abrasion resistance of thinly sliced salami.

 According to the manufacturers, the material is ‘waxed heritage coated canvas.’
-The ‘vintage finish continues to evolve,’ which is an alternative way of saying that it looks better with age, similar to real leather.
-It comes with D30 elbow shoulder, and back armor, which is British-made, military-grade, and shock absorbing padding.
+The ‘vintage finish continues to evolve,’ which is an alternative way of saying it looks better with age, similar to genuine leather.
+It comes with D30 elbow shoulder and back armor, British-made, military-grade, and shock-absorbing padding.

-It stands to reason that in order maintain your leather’s quality and protective properties, as well as ensuring it remains supple, it’s going to need maintenance.
+It stands to reason that to maintain your leather’s quality and protective properties, as well as ensuring it remains supple; it’s going to need maintenance.

 For routine cleaning and bug removal, do a light wash with warm soapy water.
 Once the leather has dried naturally, apply a leather feeding lotion.
 Lastly, rub in a waterproofing solution.
 Tackle small areas at a time and pay particular attention to areas around zippers and seams.

-If you’re a leather lover and you enjoy riding through the winter, you may have considered whether it’s possible to find a heated leather jacket.
-Unfortunately, it wasn’t possible to track down any such beast, as heated motorcycle jackets tend to be textile based.
+Suppose you’re a leather lover and you enjoy riding through the winter.
+In that case, you may have considered whether it’s possible to find a heated leather jacket.
+Unfortunately, it wasn’t possible to track down any such beast, as heated motorcycle jackets tend to be textile-based.